acm-uiuc/til/_til/vim/vim-without-the-extras.md

 ---
-title: Adjusting Window Pane Size
+title: Vim Without The Extras
 category: vim
 ---
-# Vim Without The Extras

 If you want to start up vim without loading all the usual plugins, you can supply the `--noplugin` flag